meghorikawa/MOOCFIJava1/README.md

 - **nameOfTheOldest* a class that will receive input of a name and age and split the input into an array and will then return the name of the oldest child

+- **averageBirthYear** a class that receives input from the uder and calculates the average birth year.

 ## Part 4
 ### Intro. to OOP, Objects in a list, Files & Reading Data (I/O streams)